FlowFuse/device-agent/README.md

   --ui-user string    Web UI username.
 Required if --ui is specified --ui-pass string    Web UI password.
 Required if --ui is specified --ui-runtime mins   Time the Web UI server is permitted to run.
 Default: 10

+Quick Connect command

+  -q, --qc           Quick Connect a device agent.
+This will pull the device.yml file from the
+                     FlowFuse server, setup your device then exit -o, --otc string   One time code.
+Required for Quick Connect -u, --ff-url url   URL of FlowFuse.
+Required for Quick Connect

 Global Options